mhyee/latex-examples/README.markdown

 Usage
 -----

 1. [Download and install LaTeX](http://www.latex-project.org/ftp.html), if you don't already have it.
+If you don't know LaTeX, [The Not So Short Introduction LaTeX2e](http://tobi.oetiker.ch/lshort/lshort.pdf) is a pretty good resource.
 2. Clone this repository.
 3. Use `pdflatex` to compile the examples
 4. ???